-Play and change your food preference.
+Play and change your food preference

 Learn to reject junk food and start to choose and love healthy food.

-The games are science-based and are needed for those who care about their health, beauty and weight.
+The games are science-based and are needed for those who care about their health, beauty, and weight.

 Just a hundred years ago people would not believe that these days we are concerned about how to eat less.

-A survey, conducted by American Psychological Association, showed that two of the three main goals of Americans are to lose weight and to consume more healthy food (American Psychological Association, 2012).
+A survey, conducted by the American Psychological Association, showed that two of the three main goals of Americans are to lose weight and to consume more healthy food (American Psychological Association, 2012).

 Everyday food becomes more tempting, seducing and tasty.
-The food industry is trying to make us buy and consume more food, by manipulating our natural evolutionary preferences to sweet, fatty and colourful.
+The food industry is trying to make us buy and consume more food, by manipulating our natural evolutionary preferences to sweet, fatty and colorful.
 When we are tempted by the food even knowing it is unhealthy, we go along with our human nature.
-But instead of going with someone’s else interests and profits, we should care about our own good and health.
+But instead of going with someone's else interests and profits, we should care about our own good and health.

 Our ability to say “No” to unhealthy food called impulsivity control.
 Studies show that people with low impulsivity control consume more palatable high-calorie food and they are overweight or obese in comparison to those people who have normal impulsivity control (Guerrieri et al., 2009; Nederkoorn et al., 2009).